 Your child's education

-Contact your local council to ask about early education and childcare placements for children aged 2-4 years.
+Contact your local council to ask about early education Education is when you learn things.
+When you fill in a form to get a job, education means you write where you went to school, college or university. and childcare placements for children aged 2-4 years.
 You can find out more information on our childcare pages.

 As your child’s education progresses, it is a good idea to keep good communication links with your child's school.
 By taking an active interest you can support your child with what they have been learning and help to monitor their progress.

-Transition into adult life can be a difficult process for both parents and children.
+Transition Transition means changing from one thing to another.
+Transition sometimes means things like when you change from having children's social care to adult social care. into adult life can be a difficult process for both parents and children.

 Parents have told us that services are no longer so readily available for adults, and at this stage it can feel like your choices have become much more limited.